temporalio/documentation/docs/tctl.md

 #### Signal, cancel, terminate workflows as a batch job

 Batch job is based on List Workflow Query(**--query**).
 It supports signal, cancel and terminate as batch job type.
-For terminating workflows as batch job, it will terminte the children recursively.
+For terminating workflows as batch job, it will terminate the children recursively.

 Start a batch job(using signal as batch type):